Car Insurance in Italy

 Please note, you must disclose if anyone under the age of 26 will drive the vehicle.

 If you need to file a claim, always contact your Clements representative.
-We will help guide and assist you though the whole process.
+We will help guide and assist you through the entire process.

 Your Clements representative will also help you with translations and any reports you must file under Italian law.

-If you have purchased Third Party Liability coverage with Vittoria Assicurazioni, you will be provided with a Green Card.
-This allows you to drive in any country which is a member of the European Union.
+If you have bought Third Party Liability coverage, you will be provided with a Green Card (“Carta Verde”).
+This Green Card allows you to drive in any of the European Union countries and Schengen Area.
+The same level of cover provided for Italy will be also valid within the EU and Schengen Area.

 We accept electronic bank transfers as well as payments via debit and credit cards over the phone through our secure lines.

-These documents are in PDF format, you must print a copy of each and keep them in your car with you as proof of insurance.
+These documents are in PDF format and you must print a copy of each and keep them in your car with you as proof of insurance.

 Our roadside assistance is available 24/7/365, both inside and outside of Italy.
 It is valid within Green Card territories (any member of the European Union including the Schengen area).